GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

   details in the developer account listed as the owner of the extension.
 You can also find this information in the [Status Tab][comply-policies] of your item.
 - Please make the appropriate
-  changes so your extension complies with all [Developer Program Policies][program-policies], [Branding Guidelines][branding] and [Terms of Services][terms-of-services].
+  changes so your extension complies with all [Developer Program Policies][cws-policies], [Branding Guidelines][branding] and [Terms of Services][terms-of-services].
 For additional help, see the [Troubleshooting violations FAQ][troubleshoot-violations].
 - Once you have remedied the violation you can